 The Outcomes Committee understands and respects all of this.
-However, for the sake of clarity, we have to say: "Assessed" has several synonyms.
+However, for the sake of clarity, we have to say:

+"Assessed" has several synonyms.
 They include: evaluate, judge, gauge, rate, estimate, appraise, consider, get the measure of, determine, analyze so to avoid more confusion, the Outcomes Committee has worked hard to come up with a particular nomenclature.

-So: We EVALUATE our students as we determine the SLOs.
+We EVALUATE our students (though there are those on staff who will specifically and forcefully demand this also is the absolutely wrong word) as we determine the SLOs.
 The data we GATHER from the evaluation is submitted to our facilitators.
 This process is DATA GATHERING.